-We aim to hightlight the progress being made by a few specially selected crime writers.
+We aim to showcase a few especially selected crime writers.
 They may not have been writing crime novels for very long but have shown talent and originality in what they have written so far.

-My first new writer to crime writing is Winona Kent.
+My first crime writer is Winona Kent.
 You can find out about Winona HERE.

 A big welcome to my second crime writer Joanna Vander Vlugt and you can find out all about Joanna HERE.